 Its teardrop shape makes auscultation around blood pressure cuffs easier and as a diagnostic aid for the physical assessment of a patient; it is difficult to name a better option.

-Litmann have a track record innovation and design, and even though this acoustic stethoscope is in the classis series, (meaning it doesn’t have the features and range of some of the higher priced stethoscopes available); you will still enjoy a superior listening experience, with the ability to detect grade I murmurs, S3 and S4 and other noises.
+Littmann have a track record innovation and design, and even though this acoustic stethoscope is in the classic series, (meaning it doesn’t have the features and range of some of the higher-priced stethoscopes available); you will still enjoy a superior listening experience, with the ability to detect grade I murmurs, S3 and S4 and other noises.

-It weighs just under 4oz, (you will not notice this hanging around your neck all day); furthermore, the 28 inch tubing allows extra room to manoeuvre while conducting patient examinations.
+It weighs just under 4oz, (you will not notice this hanging around your neck all day); furthermore, the 28-inch tubing allows extra room to maneuver while conducting patient examinations.